carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 entered.
 It is generally good to free any module that you know you won't need to call further, just to free up the resources dedicated to it.
 However, you don't strictly need to do this: All resources will be cleaned up when your JIT class is destructed, if they haven't been freed before then.
+Like ``CompileLayer::addModule`` and ``JITSymbol::getAddress``, removeModule may fail in general but will never fail in our example, so we wrap it in a call to cantFail.

 This brings us to the end of Chapter 1 of Building a JIT.
 You now have a basic but fully functioning JIT stack that you can use to take LLVM IR and make it